Marty Mann

 Margaret Marty Mann (October 15, 1904 – July 22, 1980) was an American writer and the first woman to achieve longterm sobriety in Alcoholics Anonymous.

-There were several remarkable women in the early days of AA including but not limited to: Florence R. of New York, Sylvia K. of Chicago, Ethel M. of Akron, Ohio.
+There were several women in the early days of AA, including Florence R. of New York, Sylvia K. of Chicago, and Ethel M. of Akron, Ohio.
 AA co-founder Bill Wilson was Marty's sponsor.
-Marty wrote her story (personal experience) "Women Suffer Too" in the Story Section of second through fourth editions of the Big Book of AA.
+Marty wrote her story (personal experience) "Women Suffer Too" in the stories section of second through fourth editions of the Big Book of AA.

 Mann organized the National Committee for Education on Alcoholism (NCEA) in 1944.
 She traveled across the U.S. educating medical professionals, legislators, businessmen, and the public on the importance of treatment and education of the fatal disease of alcoholism.

-In 1976, the NCA organized Operation Understanding where 50 celebrities and professionals gathered to address the social stigma surrounding alcoholism.
-Actors, politicians, sports legends, physicians, lawyers, clergy and more stood up in the hotel ballroom and said "I am an alcoholic."
+In 1976, the NCA organized Operation Understanding where 50 people of relative fame gathered to address the social stigma surrounding alcoholism.
+Actors, politicians, sports people, physicians, lawyers, clergy, and more stood in the hotel ballroom and said "I am an alcoholic."
 The NCA hoped to reduce the social stigma surrounding alcoholism and encourage individuals and their families to get treatment.
-Mann hoped to raise social awareness that alcoholism is not a moral weakness but a deadly disease.
+Mann hoped to raise social awareness that alcoholism is a deadly disease rather than a moral failure.